john-light/validity-rollups/validity_rollups_on_bitcoin.md

 In the October 2014 paper "Enabling Blockchain Innovations with Pegged Sidechains" by Back et al, the authors defined a pegged sidechain as:

-> a sidechain whose assets can be imported from and returned to other chains; that is, a sidechain that supports two-way pegged assets. (p.
-8)
+> a sidechain whose assets can be imported from and returned to other chains; that is, a sidechain that supports two-way pegged assets.[129]

-Back et al also gave pegged sidechains these ownership security requirements:
+In the same paper, Back et al also gave pegged sidechains these ownership security requirements:

 > 1. Assets which are moved between sidechains should be able to be moved back by whomever their current holder is, and nobody else (including previous holders).
-> 2. Assets should be moved without counterparty risk; that is, there should be no ability for a dishonest party to prevent the transfer occurring. (p.
-5)
+> 2. Assets should be moved without counterparty risk; that is, there should be no ability for a dishonest party to prevent the transfer occurring.[ibid]

-The authors go on to specify the design of a sidechain that uses SPV proofs to facilitate the transfer of coins between the parent chain and a pegged sidechain.[53]
+In Section 3 of the pegged sidechains paper, Back et al go on to specify the design of a sidechain that uses SPV proofs to facilitate the transfer of coins between the parent chain and a pegged sidechain.[ibid]
 The problem with the SPV proof design is that it does not actually satisfy the two ownership security requirements defined for pegged sidechains.
 Requirement (1) is violated because a majority of parent chain hashpower managers (miners or pool operators) would be able to forge SPV proofs to move coins they are not the "current holder" of, according to the current sidechain state, out of the sidechain script and into one or more parent chain addresses of their choosing.
-This is the "parent chain miners can steal" problem mentioned in Table 5 and also described in Section 6.4 of this report and Section 4.2 of the pegged sidechains whitepaper.[ibid]
+This is the "parent chain miners can steal" problem mentioned in Table 5 of this report, described in Section 6.4 of this report, and also described in Section 4.2 of the pegged sidechains whitepaper.[ibid]
 Requirement (2) is violated because a "dishonest" hashpower majority can censor legitimate withdrawal transactions to prevent users from moving their coins from the sidechain back to a parent chain address.

 Validity rollups satisfy requirement (1), but do not satisfy requirement (2) for the same reason that the SPV proof design does not satisfy requirement (2).
 It is a fundamental feature of bitcoin that 51% attackers are able to control the contents of the blockchain _absolutely_ from the moment they gain the hashpower majority, and so it is a given that they can prevent a transaction from being confirmed until an "honest" majority regains control.
 So in practice requirement (2) is impossible to satisfy so long as bitcoin relies on Nakamoto consensus for security and transaction withholding goes unpunished.